 The cost of Rafel’s TFC Switch is €39 plus shipping.
 It is quite delicate, but the handle turns as expected.
 If you feel details like these would improve your build experience, reach out to Rafel and pick one up!
 He can be reached via his YouTube channel and can ship anywhere in the world.
 It only took about a week to get mine.

-Throughout the subscription build of the 1:8 scale Back to the Future DeLorean model, Eaglemoss offers five ‘Special Issues’.
+Throughout the subscription build of their 1:8 scale Back to the Future DeLorean partwork build-up, Eaglemoss offers five ‘Special Issues’.
 These issues are automatically sent, and are billed in addition to the monthly subscription.
-If you do not wish to receive them, you must notify Eaglemoss in advance via phone at (800) 261-6898 or via email at firstname.lastname@example.org.
+If you do not wish to receive them, you must notify Eaglemoss in advance via phone at (800) 261-6898 or via email at email@example.com.

 “Back To The Future co-creator/co-screenwriter Bob Gale returns with all new tales from the twisting and turning timeline that made Back To The Future a, well….
 TIMELESS pop-culture phenomenon!